-The Office of Veteran and Military Affairs assists all veterans and their dependents who wish to receive VA educational benefits.
-The Office also provides personal counseling, fee deferments, tutorial assistance, and workstudy jobs.
-The VA Office is located in "The Tower" at the center of the Modesto A. Maidique Campus; and in ACI-100, Biscayne Bay Campus.
+The Office of Veteran and Military Affairs (VMA) assists all U.S. military service members, veterans, and their dependents.
+The VMA also provides personal counseling, tuition and fee deferments (in accordance with Florida Statute, Title XLVII, Chapter 1009.27), tutorial assistance, and VA-work study positions.
+The VMA Office is located in "the Tower" at the center of the Modesto A. Maidique Campus; and in WUC-257, Biscayne Bay Campus.

-Veterans who are planning to attend the University should contact the Office of Veteran and Military Affairs two months prior to the anticipated date of entry.
-Such time is required to expedite the processing of paperwork for educational allowances from the Veterans Administration.
+Students who intend to use VA educational benefits should contact the Office of Veteran and Military Affairs two months prior to the anticipated date of entry.
+Such time is required to expedite the processing of paperwork for educational allowances from the Veterans Administration